SirWumpus/ioccc-ae/93/README.md

     ae.rc           Default configuration file used by AE. mode.rc         Sample configuration for modual style.
-    modeless.rc     Sample configuration for modeless style (ANSI cursor keys).
+    modeless.rc     Sample configuration for modeless style (ANSI cursor keys). modeless.xterm  Sample configuration for modeless style (Xterm keys).

 ## 11. NOTICES

-Copyright 1993, 2021 by Anthony Howe.
+Copyright 1993, 2023 by Anthony Howe.
 All rights reserved.
 No warranty.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: